codeaucafe/docs/packages/doltgres/content/reference/sql/version-control/dolt-system-tables.md

 ### `dolt.conflicts`

-`dolt.conflicts` (also known as `dolt_conflicts`) is a system table that has a row for every table in the working set that has an unresolved merge conflict.
+`dolt.conflicts` (also usable as `dolt_conflicts`) is a system table that has a row for every table in the working set that has an unresolved merge conflict.

 ```sql